Rihcus/BB-dynamic-dns-duckdns/README.md

 # Bluebubbles x Caddy x Duckdns
-A way to get https when portforwarding bluebubbles using caddy and duckdns This guide is written with the intention caddy is deployed on the same mac as your bluebubbles server but the config can be tweaked if you have a remote caddy server
+A way to get https when portforwarding bluebubbles using caddy and duckdns This guide is written with the intention caddy is deployed on the same mac as your bluebubbles server but the process is similar if you have a remote caddy server

 Benefits:
 - Works nonstandard ports